night-fury-web/personal/Freelancing-Tips.md

 ### Tips

+- 3 years ago freelancer.com was fairly good for me.
+It's good for beginners and sometimes for professionals as well.
+Just use proper filter on job board and one day you'll win good job.
+If time allows, I may try it as well next year.
+- Good start it is.
+Don't miss any job post if it falls on your interested field.
+Though it's good to apply asap, it's fine to apply later when you see the post.
+Sometimes I spare total 4 hours a day to read all the past jobs from my last check.
+- Nov and Dec will be a little slow, but prepare well for Jan which may have lots of opportunity.
+So improve skills during the slow period.
 -	Friday is important and don't underestimate it for a job application.
 -	When someone is asking how much time will it takes.
 I know the idea of an open-ended bill is uncomfortable; how about I work on this for 1 to 2 hours, then update you on my progress.
 We can repeat or pause as needed, you’re in control